Q1. What is the Data Retrieval Tool (DRT)?

 Q2.
 Will updating my FAFSA after I have already had it processed for the year reduce my financial aid?

 A2.
-Your work and tuition scholarship program funding at C of O will not be reduced by using or updating your FAFSA with the DRT since all full time students will receive work and scholarship benefits to cover the Cost of Education (tuition).
+Your work and Cost of Education scholarship program funding at C of O will not be reduced by using or updating your FAFSA with the DRT since all full time students will receive work and scholarship benefits to cover the Cost of Education.

 Q3.
 What if I am unable to use the DRT to move tax information due to my filing status or other issues with my tax return?